sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 # OpenID Client profile

-## Client types
+## Client Types and Profiles
+OAuth 2.0 defines two Client Types (`confidential` and `public` clients) and three Client Profiles (*Web Applications*, *Browser / User-Agent based Applications*, and *Native Applications*).

-This profile supports the following types of Client applications to which specific design considerations related to security and platform capabilities apply.
+This profile includes specific design considerations related to security and platform capabilities for these different Client Types and Profiles.

-**Note:** this profile uses a slightly different segregation of applications than the iGov and NL GOV Assurance profiles for OAuth 2.0 and follows the client profiles specified in [[RFC6749]] and accompanying security best practices ([[?OAuth2.Browser-Based-Apps]] and [[RFC8252]]) instead, as it allows for better provisioning of specific security considerations specific to the different client types.
-The NL GOV Assurance profile for OAuth 2.0 identifies the following client types types: *Full Clients* and *Native Clients* act on behalf of a End-User and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers). *Direct Access Clients* are out of scope for this profile; *Full Clients* and *Native Clients* are treated as *Web applications* and *Native applications* respectively.
+**Note:** The iGov and NL GOV Assurance profiles for OAuth 2.0 use a slightly different segregation of Client Types: *Full Clients* and *Native Clients* act on behalf of a End-User and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers). *Direct Access Clients* are out of scope for this profile; *Full Clients* and *Native Clients* are treated as *Web applications* and *Native applications* respectively.
+This profile follows the OAuth 2.0 specification [[OAuth2.0]] instead, as it allows for better provisioning of specific security considerations specific to the different client types and it aligns better to the Security Best Practices for the different Client profiles.

 The following design considerations apply to all Clients:
 - Clients MUST use "Proof Key for Code Exchange ([[RFC7636]])" to protect calls to the Token Endpoint.